-Pre-Term Infants - TO BE STARTED IN SECONDARY CARE ONLY Diagnosis Treatment/Review Criteria Name Of Formula Criteria For Prescribing Formula These children will have had their formula commenced in hospital.
+Pre-Term Infants - TO I SECONDARY CARE ONL - Diagnosis Treatment/Review Criteria Name Of Formula Criteria For Prescribing Formula These children will have had their formula commenced in hospital.
 It is started for babies born before 34 weeks gestation.
-NOTE: This formula should not be used in primary care to promote weight gain in term infants.
-Any infant discharged on these formula should have their growth (this includes weight, length and head circumference) monitored by the health visitor.
-Ensure the neonatal and infant close monitoring (NICM) growth chart is used for plotting.
-Frequency of monitoring depends on individual clinical circumstances.
-Please refer to Neonatal/Paediatric team for more advice.
-Powder®/ Nutriprem 2 Powder® Nutriprem 2 Powder®is halal and kosher certified Up to 6 months corrected age (i.e. six months plus the number of weeks premature added on).
+NOTE: This formula should not be used in primary care to promote weight gain in term infants. should have their growth (this includes weight, length and head circumference) monitored by the health visitor.
+Up to 6 months corrected age (i.e. six months plus the number of weeks premature added on).
 Review use of pre-term formulae if upward crossing through centiles is identified.
 If there are concerns regarding growth, refer to the paediatric dietitian.
-Standard formula or follow on formula would be the appropriate step.
+Key: 1 Vegetarian 2 Halal 3 Kosher Standard formula or follow on formula would be the appropriate step.
 Do not prescribe liquid formulae unless clinically indicated.
 Exclusively Breast Fed Infants generally exhibit a different pattern of growth.
 If there are concerns regarding growth, initial referral to specialist breastfeeding support services should be sought.
 In cases where there is a clinical indication for a modified approach to responsive feeding such as preterm or small for gestational age babies, babies who have not regained their birthweight or are gaining weight slowly individual guidance is given.
 All preterm babies are under care of paediatric/neonatal consultants.
 If there are any concerns in early discharge to community services then advice would be sought from the paediatric/ neonatal consultant/ neonatal outreach programme teams.

-Faltering Growth Diagnosis Treatment/Review Criteria Name Of Formula Criteria For Prescribing Formula Faltering growth is indicated when the weight of an infant: • Falls across 1 or more weight centile spaces, if birthweight was below the 9 th centile • Falls across 2 or more weight centile spaces, if birthweight was between 9 th and 91 st centiles • Falls across 3 or more weight centile spaces, if birthweight was above the 91 st centile or; • When current weight is below the 2 nd centile for age, whatever thebirthweight.
+Faltering Growth Diagnosis Treatment/Review Criteria Name Of Formula Criteria For Prescribing Formula Faltering growth is indicated when the weight of an infant : Falls across 1 or more weight centile spaces, if birthweight was below the 9th centile Falls across 2 or more weight centile spaces, if birthweight was between 9th and 91st centiles Falls across 3 or more weight centile spaces, if birthweight was above the 91st centile or; When current weight is below the 2nd centile for age, whatever the birthweight.
 The height and head circumference, as well as weight, of a child needs to be measured in order to properly interpret changes in the latter.
-It is not possible to detect growth faltering without using appropriate growth charts.
-It is important to consider the reason for faltering growth e.g. iron deficiency anaemia, constipation, GOR or a child protection issue and treat accordingly.
-Before commencing a high energy formula ensure parents/carers are offered food first advice on suitable high calorie foods if the infant is introduced to solids.
-Refer any infant being commenced on a high calorie formula to the Health Visitor Infant Feeding Lead.
-Note: All infants on a high energy formula will need growth (weight, head circumference and length/height) monitoring to ensure catch up growth and appropriate discontinuation of formula to minimise excessive weight gain.
-It is important to rule out possible disease-related/medical causes for the faltering growth.
-If faltering growth detected, referral to secondary care should not be delayed.
-First Line -SMA High Energy Liquid® / Similac High Energy Liquid® Second Line - Infatrini Liquid® Note - Similac High Energy Liquid® and Infatrini Liquid® is certified Halal and Kosher.
-Similac High Energy Liquid® is also suitable for a vegetarian diet These formulas should be used until 18 months.
+It is not possible to detect growth faltering without using appropriate growth charts. of formula to minimise excessive weight gain.
+It is important to rule out possible disease-related/medical Similac High Energy Liquid ^{®1,2,3} These formulas should be used until 18 months.
 After this time, if the child is growing well, the prescription should be discontinued.
 The feed should be stopped at any time if weight gain is excessive.
 These formulas should be used until 18 months and/ 8kg (unless under specialist request) If on-going concerns about weight gain refer for a dietetic assessment.
 Should be under the care of a paediatrician to investigate cause of faltering growth.